shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 ## Publishing an image to the Registry

 Assuming an image is already been created suitable for development environment.
-This image could be shared by using tar ball or uploaded in a centralised location from where any user can pull that image.Central location can be either Publicor Private registry.
+This image can be shared by using tar ball or uploaded in a centralised location from where any user can pull that image.Central location can be either Publicor Private registry.
 The uploading of image is done by using *docker push* command.

 ### A local registry has to be set up for pushing the images/repositeries locally.